meditationstuff/protocol_1/main.txt.md

-### v106 Mark D Lippmann Method (“Mastery Protocol”/“Main Protocol”/“Main Protocol Document”/“Protocol Document”/"meditationstuff protocol"/"MeditationStuff Protocol"/"Wayfinding Meditation"/"Global Wayfinding Meditation"/"Wayfinding Meditation Document"/"Wayfinding Meditation Protocol Document")
+### “Protocol Document”/"meditationstuff protocol"/"MeditationStuff Protocol"/"Wayfinding Meditation"/"Global Wayfinding Meditation"/"Wayfinding Meditation Document"/"Wayfinding Meditation Protocol Document"/“Mastery Protocol”/“Main Protocol”/“Main Protocol Document”

+by Mark D Lippmann and collaborators

+Credits (needs to be updated):

+…JD, __, __, __, __, __, __, H, A…, [...], and many more [I have to ask several of these people whether they want to be explicltly credited.]

+### Copyright:

+All rights reserved.
+You may fork/publish lightly transformed (formatted, edited, structurally rearranged) editions of this work if you prominently link back to this original document, possibly warning that the version they are reading might be out of date.
+No commercial use, nor fee-for-access, are permitted.